meceqs/meceqs/docs/index.md

 * Your ASP.NET Core frontend has a sign-up page that sends a HTTP request with a `CreateCustomerCommand` to the backend Web API of your customer context.
 * Your ASP.NET Core Web API from your customer context receives the command and invokes the handler in your business layer.
 * The business layer code decides to forward the message to *Azure Service Bus* because it is too complex to process immediately.
-* Your Azure Service Bus host process will consume the message and invoke another handler in your business layer.
+* Your Azure Service Bus host process will receive the message and invoke another handler in your business layer.
 * The business layer code will create a new customer, store it in a database and publish an event to *Azure Event Hubs*.

 ### Frontend web application